-The Computer Information Technology program prepares students for a variety of career opportunities including database design and administration, software development, network and systems administration, computer system analysis, and computer help desk and system support.
-This program provides students with a core of general education and computer information systems courses coupled with a flexible set of elective requirements.
+The Computer Information Technology program prepares students for a variety of career opportunities including database design and administration, software development, network and systems

 This Associates of Sciences degree program incorporates the latest emerging technologies and skills employers are seeking today.
 Elective courses beyond the core may be chosen to develop specialization in a selected area or to obtain a broader understanding of certain computer technologies and how they fit together.